 - Get the Lessons →

-- Map-Ed.org and work your way through five simple questions about genetics to pin yourself on a world map.
-No expertise in genetics necessary!
-Share with your friends and keep you eye on the map to watch the pins filling in across your community and around the globe.
+- Map-Ed.org (thanks to Autodesk and Dave Bozzi!) and work your way through quizzes on personal genetics and now the microbiome.
+Thanks to NASA team leader, Adam Steltzner, for the pin on Mars!
+No expertise in genetics necessary.
+Share with friends and watch pins pop up around the planet.
 Take the quiz →

 Our Latest Work